sethpnc/jsblog/README.md

 The blog interactions are not elegant, but do work.

-Delete actions are not visible via URL.
+No POST or DELETE actions are sent via URL parameters.